For Solo Performance with the Winnipeg Symphony Orchestra – 2019/2020!

 A non-refundable fee of $125 is payable if application received by November 8th 2019 – a non-refundable fee of $200 is payable from November 9th 2019 up to the application deadline.
-Payment can be made by e-transfer to email@example.com (Please include “WMC McLellan Competition” and your name in the note), by PayPal (a button will be provided after you successfully submit your application), or by mailing a cheque made payable to Women’s Musical Club of Winnipeg and sent to The WMC McLellan Competition c/o Belle Meiklejohn, #1402 – 155 Wellington Crescent.
+Payment can be made by e-transfer to firstname.lastname@example.org (Please include “WMC McLellan Competition” and your name in the note), by PayPal (a button will be provided after you successfully submit your application), or by mailing a cheque made payable to Women’s Musical Club of Winnipeg and sent to The WMC McLellan Competition c/o Belle Meiklejohn, #1402 – 155 Wellington Crescent.
 Winnipeg, MB R3M 0A3.
-Payment MUST be received by midnight of the application deadline.
+Payment MUST be received by 5 p.m. of the application deadline date!

 A list of your performance selections for the Semi-Final Round. with full titles of works, full Composer’s name and Composer’s dates with exact times and performance order.

 Total audition performance STAGE TIME not to exceed 25 minutes.

 Instrumentalists should play selections from 3 different historical periods.